Dr. Robert Holt

 Metagenomics - Infectious agents in Cancer

-A large proportion (at least 15%) of the global cancer burden is attributable to known infectious agents, such as HPV, HBV and H. pylori.
+A substantial proportion (at least 15%) of the global cancer burden is attributable to known infectious agents, such as HPV, HBV and H.pylori.
 It is possible that infectious agents may have a still greater role in cancer etiology, but traditional methods for finding them have limited sensitivity.
-As an alternative approach we are using deep metagenomic sequencing of tumours to find microbial signatures associated with various types of cancer.
-Linking of an infectious agent to cancer is useful because is leads to the possibility of prevention and/or intervention by vaccination or antibiotic therapy.
+We find pathogens by their sequence signatures in human tissues, using genomic methods.
+Our application of these methods to colorectal carcinoma identified a strong link to the emerging pathogen Fusobacterium nucleatum.
+Cancer-associated infectious agents are of potential utility as targets for vaccination, treatment and prevention.

-We are using deep sequencing to identify the spectrum of somatic mutations in various cancers, with a particular focus on the identification of mutational epitopes for cancer vaccines.
+We are using deep sequencing and novel computational methods to identify the spectrum of somatic mutations in various cancers, with a particular focus on tumor evolution and the identification of antigens for cancer vaccines.

 Castellarin M, Milne K, Zeng T, Tse K, Mayo M, Zhao YJ, Webb JR, Watson PH, Nelson BH, Holt RA.
 Clonal evolution of high-grade serous ovarian carcinoma from primary to recurrent disease.
 Journal of Pathology.
 Epub ahead of print, 21 September 2012